-- · demonstrate technical skills
+- Demonstrate technical skills

-- explain the use of music elements and concepts
+- Explain the use of music elements and concepts

-- use music elements and concepts
+- Use music elements and concepts

-- analyse music
+- Analyse music

-- apply compositional devices
+- Apply compositional devices

-- · apply literacy skills
+- Apply literacy skills

-- · interpret music elements and concepts
+- Interpret music elements and concepts

-- evaluate music to justify the use of music elements and concepts
+- Evaluate music to justify the use of music elements and concepts

-- realise music ideas
+- Realise music ideas

-- · resolve music ideas.
+- Resolve music ideas.

-Unit 1 Unit 2 Unit 3 Unit 4 Designs Through inquiry learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
-Identities Through inquiry learning, the following is explored: How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
-Innovations Through inquiry learning, the following is explored: How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
-Narratives Through inquiry learning, the following is explored: How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?
+Unit 1 Unit 2 Unit 3 Unit 4 Designs Through inquiry Identities Through inquiry learning, Innovations Through inquiry Narratives Through inquiry learning, the following is explored: the following is explored: learning, the following is explored: learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
+How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
+How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
+How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?